Ashanti K. Sims

 Kayla Sowell

-Assistant Coach, Woodwind (Part-Time)
+Coach, Woodwind

 Biography

-Kayla Sowell, a former West Point School of Music scholar, began her musical studies at the age of 9 under the direction on WPSoM’s President, Mr. Julian J. Champion.
+Kayla Sowell, a former West Point School of Music scholar, began her musical studies at the age of 9 under the direction of WPSoM’s President, Mr. Julian J. Champion.
 Kayla demonstrated exemplary technique on the double lead steel pan as a part of the inaugural pan class held at Kellman Elementary school in 2013.

 As a gifted oboist and flutist, Kayla showed tremendous passion for music and the work of this organization from an early age.
 She attended De La Salle Institute playing in the marching and concert band for the duration of her high school career.